petersulyok/smfc/ARCHITECTURE.md

 cannot decide which command set applies.

-There is deliberately **no fallback branch** — no "try OpenBMC, fall back to ATEN", and no treating an arbitrary error as ATEN. `0x30 0x70 0x66 0x00 <zone>` is a duty *read* on ATEN and a *truncated duty write* on OpenBMC, and the OpenBMC handler accepts payloads of two **or** three bytes, so the short form is not caught by a length check: guessing the stack does not return an error, it moves fans.
+There is deliberately **no fallback branch** — no "try OpenBMC, fall back to ATEN", and no treating an arbitrary error as ATEN.
+The two stacks share the `0x30 0x70 0x66` layout (selector `0x00` reads a duty, `0x01` writes one), so a wrong guess is not caught by the board rejecting the command; what differs is selector `0x02`, which is per-zone manual mode on OpenBMC and a global bypass flag on ATEN.
+Guessing therefore applies the wrong lever — taking over every zone where only one was meant, or none at all.
 Only the completion code `0xC1` means ATEN, which is why `Ipmi._exec_ipmitool()` raises `IpmiError` carrying the parsed code rather than flattening every failure into one indistinguishable `RuntimeError`.
 Any other outcome is fatal.

 The probe runs in the factory, not lazily inside the platform, for three reasons:
 `Ipmi.__init__` calls the factory right after parsing `mc info`, so the BMC has just